aaayushiii/CityBus/README.md

 # CityBus
-Bus Ticket Booking system using python
+Bus Ticket Booking system using python and mysql connector